“One of the most important days of my life was when I learned to ride a bicycle.”

 High Line Canal

 From the time I moved to Denver from Boulder in the late 1980s, this has been my go-to escape.
-You do have to contend with some road crossings but with a continuous tree-lined tract, wildlife viewing opportunities, mountain vistas, and always flat terrain, the High Line Canal is a favorite among cyclists.
+You do have to contend with some road crossings but with a continuous tree-lined track, wildlife viewing opportunities, mountain vistas, and always flat terrain, the High Line Canal is a favorite among cyclists.
 From Hampden Avenue south, the High Line Canal is a hard-packed dirt trail; north of Hampden, it is asphalt and concrete.
-Although you are not sharing the “road” with cars, there are many trail users including dog walkers, horseback riders, mothers pushing baby strollers and runners.
+Although you are not sharing the “road” with cars, there are many trail users including dog walkers, horseback riders, moms and dads pushing baby strollers, and runners.
 On the weekends, be prepared to slow down and yield to slower moving objects.
 Remember, it’s not always how fast you get to your destination but the journey itself!